deanhiller/webpieces/webserver/README.md

 * https://stackoverflow.com/questions/61714407/how-to-enforce-this-pattern-via-gradle-plugins
 * For microservice, where NotFoundRoute is not specified, We should throw NoNotFoundRouteSetException
 * ADD precondition to not allow developers to accidentally run a Routes file twice which adds the same routes and can fail in a confusing way.
-* investigate back pressure on file upload.....somethiing seems a bit off and I want more detail.  we may wire futures through SSL layer as well perhaps?
-* fix up TestError test case on startup so that we know respond to clients
 * ResponseOverrideSender is in wrong location...needs to be in top top level proxy of streamhandling(after chunking/compression)
 * wire futures backpressure all the way in server and test
 * Document prod/staging/local development environments and properties plugin